 However, Riskified does state that it only charges for transactions that it approves and guarantees.

-As noted above, the company only provides pricing guidelines for customers that integrate with Shopify.
-Expect those costs to start around $3,000/month.
+As noted above, previously the company only provides pricing guidelines for customers that integrate with Shopify and currently even those prices are not readily published.
+Expect those costs to start around $3,000/month if past pricing is any indication of current costs.

 Alternatives to Riskified